My name is Chel, which is short for “Michele”.

 I love movies, but the past few years I have moved from needing to see every movie in the theater towards obsessing over binge-able TV series.
 TV is really great right now.

-I’m a really responsible and organized person (tending towards anxiety) but I am *terrible* at responding to emails, phone calls, and texts.
+I’m a really responsible person (tending towards anxiety) but I am *terrible* at responding to emails, phone calls, and texts.
 It’s part of my depression, to be honest.
-I wish this were not the case, because it makes me feel crummy, but for some reason it’s just an aspect of who I am.
+I wish this were not the case, because it makes me feel insanely guilty, but I’m trying to be easier on myself about it.

 A huge chunk of this journal (late 2005-mid 2006) is focused on Gracie’s adoption from Vietnam.
 I didn’t do much “mom blogging” after she came home because I kind of feel like her life is *her* story to tell, if and when she is ready.
 From time to time I mention her, but I try not to get too personal.